a312863063/generators-with-stylegan2/README_EN.md

 <br /><br /><br />
 ## What is the enhancement and value of the new version?
 &emsp;&emsp;The new version based on StyleGAN2 eliminates the occurrence of artifacts and distortion / damage in the picture, making the generation success rate close to 100% (see the randomly generated dataset in README.md), which can be used in mass generation tasks; in addition the quality of the pictures has been further improved, and the clarity has approached the dataset used in official training. <b>I hope that this project will help film, television, advertising, games, and medical & aesthetic workers, and at the same time empower ordinary enthusiasts.</b><br />
 &emsp;&emsp;This project is all free and open source, I hope to help friends in need.
 The model is for play and research use only, and commercial use is not allowed without authorization.
-The model's copyright belongs to: www.seeprettyface.com (The website has updated the new technology effects of virtual human speech, animation and performance).
+The model's copyright belongs to: [www.seeprettyface.com](https://www.seeprettyface.com).
 If it is helpful to you, please sponsor at the bottom ~ <br />

 <br /><br />
 # Effect preview